 It takes courage to reach out for help.
 I’ll start from a position of respect for you, and can always find personal strengths to work from.
 We’ll work at a pace that fits for you, with an eye towards long-term growth and healing, not just short-term symptom relief.

 Currently serving adults in the greater Seattle area

 Please contact me if you're interested in starting individual psychotherapy, and I'll work to find you an initial appointment.
 The first few visits provide an opportunity for you to begin speaking about your life, and for us to make a plan together to address your therapeutic needs and desires.

 I provide consultation and/or training to individual clients, providers, and organizations regarding a variety of issues.
 This can take a number of different forms, including one time, ongoing, or periodic visits.
 I'd be glad to tell you more about this service.
 For organizations, I have special interest and expertise in helping to cultivate healthy work cultures in both for profit and non profit settings.
 I also have presented on topics related to trauma, group psychotherapy, somatic focused interventions, veteran-specific issues, stigma, and more.

+Group therapy can be a very powerful healing experience, both as a stand-alone commitment or in tandem with individual therapy/analysis.
 I co-facilitate a psychotherapy group with my seasoned colleague Kavita Avula, PsyD at the Seattle Mindfulness Center (http://seattlemindfulnesscenter.com/)